ajaxm/MultiVerse/README.md

 * API controllers for Poems, Stanzas

 *At the end of Phase 1, users can sign up and login/logout.*
-When a Poem is created, it uses the contents of its "first_stanza" column to create a new Stanza object. "first_stanza" will also serve as a preview when the poem is completed.
+When a Poem is created, it uses the contents of the "first_stanza" param to create a new Stanza object.
-Stanzas will keep track of their "last_line."
 Poems and Stanzas cannot be edited after creation, although Poems can be deleted entirely.